Magomogo/persisted-models/README.md

 ### Clean models

 They have only business logic that realized using model's properties.
-Constructor signature doesn't allow to create an instance that have no sence from the business logic point of view.
+Constructor signature doesn't allow to create an instance that have no sense from the business logic point of view.

     $person = new Person\Model($propertiesBag);
     $employee = new Employee\Model($company, $propertiesBag);